Ph.D., 2006, University of Georgia, College of Public Health, Health Promotion and Behavior

 B.S., 1990, University of Maryland, Microbiology

-Shanta R. Dube joined the faculty in the Division of Epidemiology and Biostatistics as an Associate Professor after a 14 year career at the Centers for Disease Control and Prevention.
+Dr. Shanta R. Dube joined School of Public Health in 2014 as Associate Professor in the Division of Epidemiology and Biostatistics after a 14-year career at the CDC.

 Dube SR, Hu SS, Freedner-Maguire N, Dayton J. A Focus Group Pilot Study of Use of Smartphone to Collect Information about Health Behaviors.
 In JSM Proceedings, Statistical Computing Section.
 February 2013 Alexandria, VA: American Statistical Association.
 5452-5463.